 - Set a good example.
 Don't abuse drugs yourself.

 Recognizing the warning signs of teen drug abuse

 Be aware of possible red flags, such as:

-- A sudden or extreme change in friends, eating habits, sleeping patterns, physical appearance or school performance
+- Sudden or extreme change in friends, eating habits, sleeping patterns, physical appearance, coordination or school performance

 - Secrecy about actions or possessions